orchy-mfe/orchy-doc/docs/tutorials/tutorials/tutorial-import-maps.md

 In this tutorial we will see how to configure a template to use them, and which advantages we can achieve.

 :::tip
-An example of the result can be found [here](https://github.com/orchy-mfe/orchy-examples/tree/main/examples/mfe-import-maps).
+An example of the final result can be found [here](https://github.com/orchy-mfe/orchy-examples/tree/main/examples/mfe-import-maps).
 :::

 ## Template preparation